learn-co-curriculum/dsc-ensemble-methods-section-recap/README.md

 The key takeaways from this section include:
 * Logistic regression uses a sigmoid function which helps to plot an "s" like curve to act as a binary classifier
-* Like other classifiers, you can evaluate logistic regression models using some combination of prevision, recall and accuracy
+* Like other classifiers, you can evaluate logistic regression models using some combination of precision, recall and accuracy
-* Receiver Operating Characteristic (ROC) curves and the Area Under the Curve (AUC) can be used to help determine th best precision-recall tradeoff for a given classifier
+* Receiver Operating Characteristic (ROC) curves and the Area Under the Curve (AUC) can be used to help determine the best precision-recall tradeoff for a given classifier
-* Class weights and under/oversampling can be used to deak with class imbalance problems
+* Class weights and under/oversampling can be used to deal with class imbalance problems